 For answers to FAQs about the scheme, please login to the Dux Scheme application portal via your unique login link which will be sent to you between 5 and 7 August 2015.

-If you're nominated and would like to come here, you need to apply through the Universities Admissions Centre (UAC), and select at least one University of Sydney course as your first preference.
+If you're nominated, we will let you know after ATAR/IB release what courses you can choose from, based on your ATAR/IB results.
+You will need to have applied through the Universities Admissions Centre (UAC), and select at lease one of the University of Sydney courses that you are eligible for as your first eligible preference.

-You may also need to meet additional entry requirements if you're applying for a course that requires a portfolio, audition, personal statement or interview.
+You may also need to meet additional entry requirements if you're applying for a course that requires a portfolio, audition, personal statement, PQA/MMI or interview.

 Our Flexible Entry Scheme takes into consideration your performance in Higher School Certificate (HSC) or International Baccalaureate (IB) subjects that are relevant to your preferred degree.